 Free to register – what are you waiting for?

 What is New in Windows Server 2019

 - Application Platform: Containers are becoming popular as developers and operations teams realize the benefits of running in this new model.
-In addition to the work we did in Windows Server 2016, we have been busy with the Semi-Annual Channel releases and all that work culminates in Windows Server 2019.
-Examples of these include Linux containers on Windows, the work on the Windows Subsystem for Linux (WSL), and the smaller container images.
+In addition to the work we did in Windows Server 2016, we have been busy with the Semi-Annual Channel releases, and all that work culminates in Windows Server 2019.
+Examples include Linux containers on Windows, the work on the Windows Subsystem for Linux (WSL), and the smaller container images.

 - Hyper-converged Infrastructure (HCI): If you consider evolving your physical or host server infrastructure, you should consider HCI.
 This new deployment model allows you to consolidate compute, storage, and networking into the same nodes, reducing the infrastructure cost while still getting better performance, scalability, and reliability.